Cam Talbot dazzles in goal to keep game close, and Wild beats Vegas in shootout

-After its manpower was sapped by a suspension and injury, Vegas didn't have enough cap space to add the reinforcements the team needed to ice a complete lineup.

-Instead, the Golden Knights dressed just 10 forwards – a shorthanded attack that that the Wild finally outdueled 3-2 in a shootout Thursday at T-Mobile Arena to snap a two-game slide.

-Kevin Fiala scored the decisive goal in the shootout, this after a scoreless overtime period that included a Vegas power play after Joel Eriksson Ek was called for goaltender interference after colliding with Robin Lehner.
+What made this finish even more impressive – from Talbot and the Wild – is that it came after the team survived a 4-on-3 power play in overtime after Eriksson Ek was sent to the box for goaltender interference after colliding with Lehner.

-Cam Talbot totaled 35 saves and was perfect against all three Vegas attempts in the shootout; Lehner also had 35 stops.

-This was the second game in as many nights for both teams, but the Wild is in better shape than the Golden Knights.
+"Everyone was laying it on the line," Talbot said.
+"Didn't give them really a chance to tee it up from in close, and everything that they shot I was able to see – which is huge.
+Boxing out and just the battle level and compete of guys out there, that's what it takes."

+The lineup the Golden Knights iced didn't suggest Talbot was in store for a busy night.

 Not only was Vegas without Chandler Stephenson, who was suspended three games for an elbowing incident the previous game against Los Angeles, but the Golden Knights were also missing an injured Ryan Reaves.

-And since they didn't have enough cap space to make call-ups for those players, they dressed just 18 players (16 skaters) instead of the usual 20.
+And since they didn't have enough cap space to make call-ups for those players, they dressed just 10 forwards instead of the usual 12.

 But that didn't slow Vegas down early.